kupl/SeamFuzz-Artifact/INSTALL.md

 sudo apt-get install python3-venv python3-pip docker  python3.9-venv python3.9-dev docker docker-compose
 ```

-After installing docker, users are recommended to verify that `docker` command can be used without `sudo`.
+After installing docker, users are recommended to manage `docker` as a non-root user.
 You can do this process by following the commands below.

 ```